-\ If or until we develop our own manufacturing facility, we expect to rely on the use of manufacturing suites in third-party GMP facilities or third parties to manufacture our product candidates.
+If or until we develop our own manufacturing facility, we expect to rely on the use of manufacturing suites in third-party cGMP facilities or third parties to manufacture our product candidates.
 Our business could be harmed if we are unable to use third-party manufacturing suites or if the third-party manufacturers fail to provide us with sufficient quantities of our product candidates or fail to do so at acceptable quality levels or prices.

 We do not currently own any facility that may be used as our clinical-scale manufacturing and processing facility and must currently rely on outside vendors to manufacture and process our product candidates, which is and will need to be done on a patient-by-patient basis.
-We are in the process of adding manufacturing capacity at a suite in Catapult's GMP manufacturing center, but staffing, training, and regulatory approval of the manufacturing suite may be delayed and the suite may never become operational.
-We have not yet caused our product candidates to be manufactured or processed on a commercial scale and may not be able to do so for any of our product candidates.

-Although we plan to establish our own manufacturing facility in Rockville, Maryland, and we will control our own manufacturing in our suite at Catapult, we will also continue to rely on third parties like Miltenyi and ElevateBio BaseCamp in part for our manufacturing capacity and may, in any event, never be successful in developing our own manufacturing facilities.
+Although we plan to establish our own manufacturing facility in Rockville, Maryland, we will also continue to rely on third parties like Miltenyi and ElevateBio in part for our manufacturing capacity and may, in any event, never be successful in developing our own manufacturing facilities.
 Our anticipated reliance on a limited number of third-party manufacturers exposes us to the following risks: